 Watching a loved one struggle with an anxiety disorder can be a profoundly difficult experience.
 In many cases, this difficulty can be compounded by the confusion about the cause of these symptoms, and a lack of information about the existence of possible solutions.
 The good news is that there are several steps that loved ones can take that may make a real and lasting difference in the life of a friend or family member who is struggling with an anxiety disorder:

 - Educate yourself.
 The first step toward finding a solution is understanding the specific nature of the problem.
 In the case of anxiety disorders, it is important to learn all you can about the potential causes of your loved one’s problem, along with how best to respond to symptoms until your loved one can get the help he or she needs.

-- Research treatment options.
+- Research rehab centers and other treatment options.
 Realizing that a loved one may need to get help for an anxiety disorder is an important first step, but it is just one of many steps that will need to be taken.
 As you learn more about your loved one’s condition, make sure that you are also discovering the types and levels of treatment that may best meet his or her needs.

 - Be supportive.
 Your loved one is in a state of distress and may not be able to respond in what appears to be a healthy or productive manner.
 Understand that his or her responses will not always reflect actual hopes or feelings, but instead may be the manifestation of the symptoms of the disorder he or she is struggling with.